What consumers should know before buying a used car with an extended warranty

 "I called them.
 They never called me back," he said.

-Bob Kline with AAA said it's important to understand what you're getting with a used car service agreement.
+AAA said it's important to understand what you're getting with a used car service agreement.
 Kline's advice is to see if you can take the car for repairs to a mechanic you know.
 He said you should try to avoid being tied to the dealer's mechanic.

 "You want to be able to take that car anywhere and not be boxed in to a particular location," Kline said.